allancalderon/checkapp_webserver_pollution/README.md

-# checkapp_webserver_pollution
+# Pollution in Madrid - REST webserver
-REST web server to gather information about pollution
+REST web server to gather information about pollution in Madrid